sidneykung/sidneykung/README.md

 ## Welcome! 👋🏼

-I’m a data scientist based in New York, NY with a background in information management and digital media studies.
-I love chatting about machine learning, data privacy ethics, the attention economy and user experience (UX).
+I’m a Data Scientist based in New York, NY with a passion for discovering how machines understand people.
+With a background in public relations and crisis management, I help data-driven companies tell their stories intuitively and meaningfully.
+I love chatting about machine learning, data privacy ethics and the attention economy.
 In my spare time, you can catch me hunting for the best restaurant in the city.

 **Check out my featured projects below and my website [here](https://www.sidneykung.com/).**